mscdex/ssh2/README.md

 * A boolean property `allowHalfOpen` exists and behaves similarly to the property of the same name for `net.Socket`.
 When the stream's end() is called, if `allowHalfOpen` is `true`, only EOF will be sent (the server can still send data if they have not already sent EOF).
 The default value for this property is `true`.

+* A `close` event is emitted once the channel is completely closed on both the client and server.

 * Client-only:

     * For shell():